philanderson888/course-notes/cloud/README.md

 RA Registration Authority - verifies identity and tells CA to issue certificate

 CA Certificate Authority - corporate registry - issues certificate

-Revocation

-PKI can be for public or private enterprise

 ### Key Archival Server